 To allow equipment and materials to be moved to and from the site, temporary lane closures may occur from time to time over the duration of the project.
 Construction of the multi-use pathway is anticipated to last approximately 8 to 10 weeks.
 Traffic disruptions on both Bank Street and Riverside Drive will be kept to a minimum.

-Construction is expected to take place in the summer of 2018.
+Construction is expected to begin in September 2018.